jfainberg/lattice_combination/README.md

 # Lattice-combination algorithm

 This repository contains code for our Interspeech 2019 paper titled "[Lattice-Based Lightly-Supervised Acoustic Model Training](https://www.isca-speech.org/archive/Interspeech_2019/pdfs/2533.pdf)".
-The goal is to combine inaccurate transcripts with hypothesis lattices generated for semi-supervised training, to provide improved lattice supervision, and make the best use of poor transcripts.
+The goal is to create improved lattice supervision, and to make the best use of poor transcripts, by combining inaccurate transcripts with hypothesis lattices generated for semi-supervised training.

 For research using this work, please cite:
 ```